eulersIDcrisis/pysdrweb/README.md

 ## FM Radio Receiver

-The first focus of the project is to make a simple, web-based FM Radio receiver that can be controlled entirely through the browser or REST API calls.
-These calls are all backed by some _driver_, which implements the set of calls necessary to run the radio, i.e. calls to generate a raw PCM data stream that is then encoded on the fly.
+The first focus of the project is to make a simple, web-based FM Radio receiver that can be controlled entirely through a web browser.
+By visiting the main page, the user can listen in on an (FM) radio station using any compatible RTL-SDR dongle and change the frequency, as desired.

+This receiver is backed by some _driver_, which implements the set of calls necessary to run the radio, i.e. calls to generate a raw PCM data stream that is then encoded on the fly.
+Usually, this driver is simply the RTL-SDR program: `rtl_fm`, which the server searches for by default.
+(Other driver types are planned for the future, but are not yet implemented.)

 By default, python supports some (usually uncompressed) formats out of the box: